hackpad/hackpad/DOCKER.md

         OAUTH_CLIENT_ID - Custom client OAuth app id CUSTOM_OAUTH_CLIENT_NAME - The name of the service with which the user will authenticate CUSTOM_OAUTH_CLIENT_IMAGE - The image of the auth service to show in the login popup.
 This image should be uploaded to the folder etherpad/src/static/img/ (e.g. value company-logo.png)
+        DISABLE_DROPBOX_SYNC - Weather to disable or not the dropbox sync task (defaults to false, i.e. keep the sync enabled)

         Note: For EACH environment variable you want to set, add "-e ENV_VAR=VALUE" at the 'docker run' command, e.x. "-e DB_HOST=localhost -e DB_PORT=3306" etc.